GravityPDF/gravity-pdf/README.txt

 18. Blank Slate provides a print-friendly template focusing solely on the user-submitted data.

 == Changelog ==

+= 5.3.4 =
+* Security: Resolve XSS issue on PDF List page
+* Security: Resolve authenticated arbitrary PHP file Deletion when using the PDF Template Manager (by default, this affects Administrator accounts only)
+* Housekeeping: Add gfpdf_container_class_map filter
+* Housekeeping: Update Monolog to v1.26
+* Housekeeping: Fix PHP8 deprecation notices
+* Housekeeping: Remove jQuery deprecation notices
+* Housekeeping: Downgrade error to a notice when a not-yet supported field is being processed by the PDF
+* Housekeeping: Bump WordPress Tested To value to 5.7
+* Bug: Fix Media Library inserter on PDF pages when Gravity Forms No Conflict Mode enabled
+* Bug: Fix PHP fatal error when logging is enable and the log file cannot be written to
+* Bug: Fix double spinner randomly showing up when installing and selecting a new PDF template

 = 5.3.3 =
 * Bug: Fix PHP notice when no valid form or entry passed when processing merge tags